couple moving boxes into new home

 Between hefty deposits, relocation fees, insurance charges, and other costs, saving money and moving don't exactly go hand in hand.
 But, with the right strategy, you can become an expert at getting through your move without breaking the bank.

-Here are some key tips to help you navigate the process of packing your belongings safely while still spending as little money as possible.
+Here are tips to help you navigate the process of packing your belongings safely while sticking to your budget as much as possible.

 When you’re moving to a new home, it pays to know how to make your move as efficient as possible.
-Let's review nine tips to help cut costs while making sure everything makes its way safely from Point A to Point B:
+Here are our top tips to help cut your moving costs while making sure everything makes its way safely from Point A to Point B.

 Professional organizers recommend that as you clean, you should identify what you want to keep instead of what you want to throw away.